ClusterHQ/powerstrip/README.rst

             # post-hooks get to learn about errors from docker, these do not bail out the pipeline
             return DockerErrorResponse(...)
         d.addErrback(dockerErrorHandler)
-        for plugin in postHooks:
+        for hook in postHooks:
             # TODO probably actually implement this as a PostHookResponse object.
-            d.addCallback(postToPlugin, plugin.uri, dict(
+            d.addCallback(postToPlugin, hook.uri, dict(
                 Type="post-hook",
                 OriginalClientMethod=method,
                 OriginalClientRequest=request,